RattyDAVE/docker-i2p-tor-privoxy/README.md

 - The proxy does not route clearnet traffic through Tor, only `.onion` domains.
 - The proxy is inherently less secure than Tor Browser, as it does not have the same protections against fingerprinting.
 - Javascript is disabled for `.onion` and `.i2p` sites, for privacy and security reasons.

+- http://config.privoxy.org and http://p.p will be redirected to the privoxy config page.